Bachelor-of-Science-in-DS-and-AI/Year-1---Trimester-1---Probability-and-Statistics---T1---25_BDSDF114/README.md

 <b> Faculty Introduction 1 </b>

-<p align="justify"> Hello all.
-Myself, <b> Doctor YVK Ravi Kumar </b> , working as associate professor Work integrated Learning Programs
-division, Bits Pilani.
-I did my MSE Applied mathematics from Sri Venkateshra University of Tirupati and MSC statistics from Usmani
-University, Hyderabad.
-I did my PhD from Usmana University, Hyderabad in the area of mathematical modeling.
-I'm having 25+ years of teaching experience at various engineering colleges.
-I have been.
-Teaching at Bits Pani since 2012. </p>
+<p align="justify"> Hello everyone, I am <b>Dr. Y. V. K. Ravi Kumar</b>, currently working as an Associate Professor in the Work Integrated Learning Programs Division at BITS Pilani.
+I hold an MSE in Applied Mathematics from Sri Venkateshwara University, Tirupati, and an MSc in Statistics from Osmania University, Hyderabad.
+I completed my PhD at Osmania University in the area of Mathematical Modeling. <br><br> I have over 25 years of teaching experience across various engineering institutions, and I have been associated with BITS Pilani since 2012. </p>
 <b> Faculty Introduction 2 </b>

-<p align="justify"> Hi, this is <b> Venkatatna Koda </b>.
-Working as an associate professor in the department of mathematics.
-At Birla Institute of Technology and Science,
-Pilani at Hyderabad campus.
-I associated with Vianni from 2009.
-I contributed To the institute in various levels, that is in teaching.
-Research and institutional activities for the past 14 years.
-I received my master's degree in mathematics from Jharlal Nehru Technological University, Hyderabad, India, and.
-My Doctor of Philosophy, that is copyhD from the same institute.
-My research areas include mathematical modeling, nonlinear optimization, and neural networks.
-I published various research articles in international journals that are connected with the concepts call as mathematical modeling, nonlinear optimization, and neural networks.
-All these are connected with dynamical systems.
-Thank you. </p>
+<p align="justify"> Hello, I am <b>Dr. Venkatanatha Koda</b>, working as an Associate Professor in the Department of Mathematics at the Birla Institute of Technology and Science (BITS) Pilani, Hyderabad Campus.
+I have been associated with BITS Pilani since 2009 and have contributed to the Institute at various levels in teaching, research, and institutional activities for the past 14 years. <br><br> I received my Master’s degree in Mathematics from Jawaharlal Nehru Technological University (JNTU), Hyderabad, and completed my Doctor of Philosophy (PhD) from the same institute.
+My research interests include Mathematical Modeling, Nonlinear Optimization, and Neural Networks.
+I have published several research articles in international journals in these areas, particularly focusing on dynamical systems. <br><br> Thank you. </p>
 <br>

 ## <p align="center"><strong> Course Curriculum </strong></p>